thoughtspot/developer-examples/visual-embed/liveboard/README.md

 ## Environment

 The `.env` file contains values for runing the demo.
-You can use `.env.sample` to create your own environment file

 ## Run locally